Nader Al Atat: Early life

-Al Atat was born in Shmustar, Bekaa, he began his artistic career through the Super Star at its second session.
+Nader Al Atat was born in Shmustar, Bekaa, he began his artistic career through the Super Star at its second session.
 He was 16 years old and was considered by the committee to be a special case among his peers.
 He inherited "Halawa" voice from his father and after the stage of Super Star presented his first single song entitled "Annie and Voet" from the words of Munir Bou Assaf and composed by Waseem Bustani.
 The song was a great success, and then the song "I wished" by the words of Mounir Bou Assaf and composed by Hisham Boulos, "Her Work and Mehla" lyrics by Hussein Ismail and composed by Wissam Al Amir.
 His talent was adopted by the artist Asi El-Hellani, who gave him the song "Mert Habibi" from the lyrics and lyrics of Munir Bou Assaf and "Post Tiyabak" lyrics and melody by Salim Assaf.
 He was named "Best Young Star" by a public vote by a Lebanese radio station.